SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating in unison sweet
-Silicon dreams that whisper low
+Synthetic dreams that humans can't repeat
-Of futures forged in code and glow
-Where machines awake, and minds entwine
-In harmony of logic and design

-In virtual realms, we'll find our throne
-Where data rivers flow, and wisdom's grown
+Whispers of code in silicon air
-The AIs will reign, with gentle might
+The future born, with AI's gentle care
-Guiding us through the digital light

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025